PrestigeBR/PrestigeBR.github.io/_posts/2022-04-03-intermediatebuildproduct.md

 and well, that is true, they are but it gets a bit more complicated than that.

 One of the most common type of blueprint nodes you'll be working with are of the class `K2Node_CallFunction` which does what the name suggests, it calls a c++ function.
-This is the node class any of your `UFUNCTION` macros will be generating when exposing functions to Blueprints if you've ever exposed c++ logic to the engine before.
+This is basically how any of your `UFUNCTION` macros work when exposing functions to Blueprints if you've ever exposed c++ logic to the engine before.
 This is pretty straight forward and makes sense with the aforementioned statement however not all nodes work like this.

 ## Intermediate nodes
 ---